dotnet/corefx/Documentation/project-docs/standard-platform.md

 PCLCrypto/1.0.80/ref/dotnet5.1/PCLCrypto.dll
 ```

 The `ref` folder (`ref` being short for "reference assembly") is used to instruct the compiler what assembly should be used for compilation.
-The .NET Standard Platform version should be chosen such that it covesr all of the specific platforms in the package (as indicated by the other sub-folders of "lib").
+The .NET Standard Platform version should be chosen such that it covers all of the specific platforms in the package (as indicated by the other sub-folders of "lib").

 ### Guard rails (supports)
 In order to support platforms that implement a subset of the reference assemblies in a .NET Standard Platform version, **guard rails** were introduced to help class library authors predict where their libraries will run.
 As an example, let's introduce a new platform: **.NET Banana 1.0**. **.NET Banana 1.0** indicates it is based on .NET Standard Platform 5.4, but it did not implement the `System.AppContext` reference assembly.
 Class libraries authors targeting .NET Standard Platform version 5.4 need to know that their package may not work on **.NET Banana 1.0**.